eltonjrv/eltonjrv.github.io/README.md

 negative).
 Our customized computational workflow has been deployed as ad-hoc PERL scripts that merge several different available tools in order to define the operational taxonomic units (OTUs) for each sample and accurately classify and compare them.
-Preliminary results have already been achieved for the fleas study, and the approaches we are developing may facilitate future applications of microbiome research within the veterinary sciences and fulfill a longer-term goal of adoption of metagenomics for routine use by clinicians and/or researchers.
+Preliminary results have already been achieved for the fleas study.
+We believe that the approaches we are developing may facilitate future applications of microbiome research within several veterinary sciences subareas and fulfill a longer-term goal of adoption of metagenomics for routine use by clinicians and/or researchers.